Sunday, 24 September 2017

 Bodleian Library.

-In the bodleian Library accounts for 1634/5 there is a payment of £1.
+In the Bodleian Library accounts for 1634/5 there is a payment of £1.
 10s. for 'Sir Thomas Bodlie's picture drawn at Venice when he was ambassador for her late majestie Qu.
 Eliz'

-This probably refers to his timeon the continent 1576 - 80 (he was never officially ambassador) - He would have been in his early thirties.
+This probably refers to his time on the continent 1576 - 80 (he was never officially ambassador) -

 two further copies exist.